5ingwings/DIWaterMark/README.md

-# WaterMark-java
+# DIWaterMark
-a simple digital watermark project -java
+A digital image watermark system that can add or remove visible and invisible watermarks